Expert tips to guarantee excellent project management

 1. “Delegate up.
-Of course, a project manager’s job is to run the project; however, if they are confounded by a problem, it is better to ask for guidance than to flail and fail.” – Todd C. Williams is the founder and president of eCameron, Inc.
+Of course, a project manager’s job is to run the project; however, if they are confounded by a problem, it is better to ask for guidance than to flail and fail.” – Todd C. Williams, founder and president of eCameron, Inc.

 If you’re a new project manager, this is going to be your best bet to avoid the same mistakes that cause project failure.
 In fact, 33% of projects fail because of lack of support from a senior executive.
-Cut your chances of failure by learning from those who can provide you with the resources you need and a wealth of experience.
+Eliminate your chances of failure by learning from those who can provide you with the resources you need, alongside a wealth of personal experience.
 All companies are different in terms of culture.
 Your team members are more likely to feel confident in you if they see support from above as well.

-2. Instead of managing expectations through saying “no,” think about using the “yes, and…” principle – Keren Nimmo is Vice President of Client Engagement at EffectiveUI
+2. Instead of managing expectations through saying “no,” think about using the “yes, and…” principle – Keren Nimmo, Vice President of Client Engagement at EffectiveUI

-You would never ask Finance a question about progress and expect an answer like “getting there” or “good” – you want numbers!
-The truth is, everyone wants numbers and they’re the most powerful way to measure your team’s true effectiveness.
+You would never ask the Finance team a question about progress and expect to hear answers like “getting there” or “good” – you want numbers!
+The truth is, everyone wants numbers as they’re the most simple way to quickly measure your team’s effectiveness.
 At the end of the day, the success of your project will be judged on numbers alone.
 It’s best you get focused on that early.
-To keep your team moving in a forward direction towards end goals, use numbers for tracking success in all areas of your project.
+To keep your team moving towards your goals, use numbers for tracking success in all areas of your project.

-A strategy to increase employee engagement that’s been successful is establishing a sense of ownership for employees.
-Projects are a great time to do this.
-Transparency determines how willing team members are to trust you as a leader and how willing they are to put the max effort in.
-Being honest about your objectives, including a stake for them, and illustrating your vision well are key to getting the most from your team.
+A strategy to increase employee engagement that’s proven successful is to establish a sense of ownership for employees.
+Projects are a great way to do this.
+Transparency determines how willing team members are to trust you as a leader and how willing they are to put the maximum amount of effort in.
+Being honest about your objectives, including their involvement, and illustrating your vision well are all key to getting the most from your team.

-Nowadays, more likely than not, your team will be using software to collaborate or complete certain project processes.
-Introducing technology arbitrarily can waste time and confuse team members fast.
-There will be others that are faster adopters than others.
-It’s vital to the success of a system that you get everyone onboard from the start.
-So, start all communication, even the small talk, in your project management system and avoid email all together.
-Hibox is the perfect project management platform to get your whole team collaborating and communicating; try it free.
+Nowadays, more likely than not, your team will be using software to collaborate on or complete certain projects.
+Arbitrarily introducing technology can waste time and confuse team members.
+There will be some that adapt to it faster than others.
+It’s vital to your team’s success that you get everyone onboard from the start.
+So, start all communication – even the small talk – in your project management system and avoid email entirely.
+Hibox is the perfect project management platform to get your whole team collaborating and communicating; try it out for free.

-With a very people-oriented part of business, nothing is black and white.
-You’ll learn to develop your own leadership style to bring the best our of your team with practice.
-Keeping some gems of wisdom from those who’ve been there never hurts!
+With the people-orientated parts of business, nothing is black and white.
+You’ll learn to develop your own leadership style to bring the best out of your team with practice.
+Learning some gems of wisdom from those who’ve been there before never hurts!